RevealBi/Documentation/en/dashboard-tutorials/sales-dashboard/saving-dashboard.md

 <img src="images/SalesAccessingSaveMenu_All.png" alt="FinanceAccessingSaveMenu\_All" width="100%"/>

-You can save your dashboard in your personal repository, or choose any team repositories you have joined or created.
+You can save your dashboard in your personal space (*My Stuff*), or choose any of the workspace you have joined or created.

 Select a name for your dashboard, and, when ready, click/tap **Save here**.